Creative Writing Classes & Seminars

 Tuesdays, February 4 - May 5 @ 7:00 pm - 9:30 pm

+Due to the COVID-19 pandemic, as a precautionary measure, The Muse Writers Center is suspending classes and events from Sunday, March 15 through Thursday, April 2.
+We hope to be able to reschedule classes and events affected after that time.
 Every week, we’ll be visiting a different bar in Norfolk’s Ghent!
-Join us every Wednesday from 5:15-7 p.m. at a different location in Norfolk’s Ghent for an informal get-together where area writers and Muse teachers, students, and friends enjoy conversation, camaraderie, and drinks.
-Come and join us!
-Feel free to let us know you’re coming on Facebook.
+Join us every Wednesday from 5:15-7 p.m. at a different location in Norfolk’s Ghent for an informal get-together where area writers and Muse teachers, students, and friends enjoy conversation,…

 In this advanced workshop, experienced students working on personal essays and memoir chapters will receive guidance, support and feedback.
 We'll continue to shape experiences and their meanings on the page; discuss higher level elements of craft and structures; and create strategies for revision.
 We’ll also use prompts, exercises, and discussions based on readings by notable authors, to generate new scenes and stories.
 Each member of the group will have at least two opportunities to be critiqued during the session.